mahotilo/CKE_Themes/README.md

-# [CKE Themes](https://github.com/mahotilo/CKE_Themes) - choose a theme for CKEditor in Typesetter CMS
+# [CKE Themes](https://github.com/mahotilo/CKE_Themes) - choose custom theme for CKEditor in Typesetter CMS

 ## About
 This addon for the Typesetter CMS allows you to